Israeli forces kill Palestinian man in West Bank raid

 The attack prompted a settler rampage in Huwara, during which a Palestinian man was killed and cars and homes were set alight while people were inside.

-The raid, near a refugee camp in a part of the West Bank where Palestinians exercise limited self-rule, sparked "intense confrontations" with Palestinian fighters, the Palestinian WAFA news agency reported.
+Monday's raid, near a refugee camp in a part of the West Bank where Palestinians exercise limited self-rule, sparked "intense confrontations" with Palestinian fighters, the Palestinian WAFA news agency reported.
+Reuters could not immediately verify whether Sabra took part in the clashes.

 Israel says its policy of demolishing the homes of perpetrators of attacks bolsters deterrence and contributes to security.
 Palestinians and rights groups have criticised the practice as a form of collective punishment that harms innocent families.